School starts for 1 million NYC kids amid new vaccine rules

 There will also be a vaccine mandate — with no test-out option — for teachers, though they have been given until Sept.
 27 to get their first shot.

-Unlike some school districts across the country that are still offering online instruction to families that prefer it, New York City officials say there will be no remote option despite the persistence of the highly transmissible delta variant of COVID-19.
+Unlike some school districts across the country that are still offering online instruction to families that prefer it, New York City officials provided no remote option despite the persistence of the highly transmissible delta variant of COVID-19.

 New York City kept schools open for most of the last school year, with some students doing a mix of remote and in-person instruction, but the majority of families chose all-remote learning.
 That choice won't be available this year, Mayor Bill de Blasio has insisted.